-The Career Center offers workshops on career decision-making, choosing a major, writing graduate school essays, writing resumes, developing job-search strategies, finding summer jobs/internships, networking and college-to-career transition.
-"Dine for Success" and mock interviews are just a few of the innovative programs that prepare students and provide pertinent information.
-A comprehensive "Gearing Up for Graduate School" event provides students with necessary information to be competitive in the application process.
+The Career Center regularly holds workshops on topics such as career decision-making, choosing a major, writing graduate school essays, resume writing, developing job search strategies, finding summer jobs/internships, networking, and college-to-career transition.
+"Dine for Success," mock interviews, resume clinics and alumni career panels are just a few of the innovative programs that prepare students and provide pertinent information.
+A comprehensive "Gearing Up for Graduate School" series provides students with necessary information to be competitive in the application process.

-The Center also takes an active approach to helping students identify potential employers.
-Each year, representatives from a variety of fields come to campus to interview seniors for full-time employment.
-Through the "Jobs Available Now" program, hundreds of positions are entered into the "Career Connections" database for students to access.
-In addition, links from the Career Center's web page (www.muhlenberg.edu/careercenter/) help students learn about thousands of other opportunities.
-We also hold internship and job fairs on campus.
+Internships are available for students seeking work experience related to their career interests.
+These are listed in "Career Connections", the Center's online database to which all students have an account.
+Part-time, off-campus, and summer job opportunities are listed in the Center's Resource Library.
+The Career Center takes an active approach to helping students identify potential employers.
+Each year, representatives from a variety of fields come to campus to interview students for full-time employment and internships.
+Hundreds of positions are entered into the Career Connections database each year for students to access.
+In addition, links on the Career Center's web page (www.muhlenberg.edu/careercenter) help students learn about other opportunities.
+Internship and job fairs are held both on- and off-campus.